BlazeWild/Real-Time-Motion-Transfer-to-a-3D-Avatar/README.md

 - **No video feed**: Check if your webcam is connected and accessible
 - **Poor detection**: Ensure good lighting and that your full body is visible
 - **No model movement**: Check WebSocket connection status in browser console
-- **DNN correction fails**: Verify the model file exists in correct location
+- **DNN correction fails**: Verify the model file exists in `backend_process/models/`
 - **Missing dependencies**: Make sure the virtual environment is activated and all packages are installed
+- **Live Server not refreshing**: Use the buttons in VS Code or toggle focus on the window

+If Live Server isn't auto-refreshing:

+1. Make sure the `live-reload.js` script is loaded in the HTML
+2. Try clicking into another application window and back
+3. Manually refresh once to trigger the auto-refresh mechanism

 ## Contributing